 5 Tips to Saving Money on a Plant-Based Diet

-A great way to save money is to focus on buying produce that is currently in season.
+An excellent way to save money while optimizing flavor and nutrition is to focus on buying produce that is currently in season.
 Produce that is sold out of season will usually cost more because of the resources it takes to harvest and sell outside of peak season.
 The new beautiful autumn season brings an opportunity to try new recipes that incorporate seasonal produce like pomegranates, winter squash, sweet potatoes or cranberries.
 There is also produce that’s seasonal year-round like apples, bananas, lemons, and carrots which means the price of these fruits and vegetables should remain consistent year round.

-When it comes to fresh produce the big question is always to buy either organic or conventional.
-Conventional farming involves the use of chemical fertilizers and pesticides while organic farming is free of any fertilizers, pesticides, additives or gmo’s (genetically modified organisms).
-The primary issue is that conventional produce will have residue of pesticides while organic foods do not, and there is evidence that some pesticides are carcinogenic.
+When it comes to fresh produce the big question is always whether to buy organic or conventional.
+Conventional farming involves the use of chemical fertilizers and pesticides while organic farming is free of synthetic fertilizers, pesticides, additives and GMO’s (genetically modified organisms).
+The primary issue is that conventional produce will have residue of pesticides while organic foods contain much less, if any at all, and there is evidence that some pesticides are carcinogenic.
 Organic produce is typically more expensive than conventional due to the stricter farming guidelines and the lower crop yield.
-Buying conventional produce will save you more money in the long run over buying organic.
-However, if pesticides are still a major concern for you, every year a new list of the clean 15 and the dirty dozen is released to help consumers decide which produce they should purchase organic vs. conventional.
-The clean 15 includes produce that is okay to purchase conventional because they have minimal residual of pesticides.
-Still, you’ll want to wash them thoroughly when you get home.
-The dirty dozen list includes the produce that will have the highest amount of pesticide residual — purchase organic whenever possible.
+Buying conventional produce, compared to organic, will save you money, no doubt.
+However, if pesticides are a concern for you, consider following the Environmental Working Groups (EWG) Clean 15 and Dirty Dozen Guide.
+Every year, the EWG publishes a new list of the cleanest 15 produce items and the dirtiest dozen produce items.
+The Dirty Dozen is the produce that contains the most pesticides.
+The Clean 15 includes produce that has minimal residual of pesticides.
+Knowing which items are on the list can help you decide which produce to prioritize organic.
+You’ll still want to wash all produce thoroughly when you get home.
+To avoid harmful chemicals to your body and the planet, we would suggest purchasing organic whenever it's possible for you.

 What have you found helps with staying budget friendly while eating plant-based?